chunned/spotufy/README.md

 ![SpOTUfy is an application for the purpose of providing greater value to the everyday Spotify user who wants to get more out of their experience.
 ](static/homepage.gif)

+# Deployment
+There are two options for deployment:
+- Clone this branch, place the `.env` file we submitted to Canvas in the repository directory, install the required packages with Pip, then simply `python app.py`
+- Alternatively, use the `docker-compose.yml` we submitted to Canvas. `docker compose up`

+Either way, visit `http://localhost:9191` to access the application.

 # Features
 ## Backlog